InnoThoughts/SHA-256-HDL/README.md

 # SHA-256-HDL

-A simple implementation of SHA-256 algorith written in VHDL *(tested and simulated on ModelSim v11.2)* for computing the diggest of any String.
+A simple and straigthforward implementation of SHA-256 algorith written in VHDL *(tested and simulated on ModelSim v11.2)* for computing the diggest of any String.

 ## Main Features
 1. 2^9-1 bits max message length.
 2. Automatted message padding.
 3. 132 processing cycles/message block
-4. Straigthforward implementation of algorithm.
-5.

 ## Top level module - sha256_core